cysouw/diathesis/text/c01_introduction.md

  \d.
 Er sieht ihn.
  \e.
 Jemand sieht etwas.

-Second, prepositional phrases \Next[a] are arguments if and only if they can be pronominalised by *da(r)+preposition* \Next[b], questioned by *wo(r)+preposition* \Next[c], or even more telling, replaced by a complement clause of the form *da(r)+preposition, dass ...* \Next[d].
-A few exceptional cases will be discussed below.
+Second, prepositional phrases \Next[a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass ...* \Next[b].
+All details of the difficult question when to treat prepositional phrases as arguments are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 \ex.
  \a.
 Der Weltreisende wartet auf einen Zug.
  \b.
-Der Weltreisende wartet darauf.
+Der Weltreisende wartet darauf, dass ein Zug kommt.

+=> obligatory prepositional phrases!

+Third, all complement clauses are arguments \Next[a,b], see Chapter [-@sec:subordination].
+Complement clauses can be questioned by *was* \Next[c] and pronominalised by a definite pronoun *es* \Next[d] or an indefinite pronoun *(irgend)etwas* \Next[e].
+Complement clauses are thus syntactically highly similar to case marked noun phrases.
+Caution should be taken when interpreting pronominalised examples like \Next[d,e], because it is not immediately obvious whether the pronouns are replacing a case-marked noun phrase or a complement clause.
+For example, with the verb *hoffen* \Next[e] it is not possible to replace the pronoun *etwas* with a noun phrase.

+\ex.
+ \a.
+Er hofft, dass er rechtzeitig kommt.
+ \b.
+Er hofft rechtzeitig zu kommen.
  \c.
-Worauf wartet der Weltreisende?
+Was hofft er?
  \d.
-Der Weltreisende wartet darauf, dass ein Zug kommt.

-Third, all complement clauses are arguments (a,b).
-Complement clauses can be questioned by *was* (c) and pronominalised by a definite pronoun *es* (d) or an indefinite pronoun *(irgend)etwas* (e).
-Complement clauses are thus syntactically highly similar to case marked noun phrases.
-Caution should be taken when interpreting pronominalised examples like (d,e), because it is not immediately obvious whether the pronouns are replacing a noun phrase or a complement clause.
-For example, with the verb *hoffen* (e) it is not possible to replace the pronoun *etwas* with a noun phrase, in contrast to the verb *sehen* above.

-(a) Er hofft, dass er rechtzeitig kommt.
-(b) Er hofft rechtzeitig zu kommen.
-(c) Was hofft er?
-(d) Er hofft es.
+Er hofft es.
-(e) Er hofft etwas.
+ \e.
+Er hofft etwas.

+### *es* Arguments

+A further kind of utterance-valency argument is instantiated by *es*, the 3rd person nominative/accusative pronoun in the neutrum gender.
+There are various uses of this pronoun that have to be distinguished, because the first three do not have argument-status.
+First, *es* is used for anaphoric reference to neutrum nouns, as shown in \Next.
+There are various other variants of such \textsc{phoric} usage, for example it also occurs without direct gender agreement [@czicza2014: Ch.
+2].

+\ex.
+Das Mädchen weint.
+Ich tröste es.

+Second, another kind of referential *es* occurs with some non-finite complement clauses.
+In most sentences a complement clause replaces an argument \Next[a], but in some cases a pronoun *es* remains in place of the original argument, side by side with the complement clause \Next[b].
+This is known as a \textsc{correlative} *es* [@czicza2014: 79ff.].

+\ex.
+ \a.
+Ich vergesse [meine Aufgaben].
+Ich vergesse [schnell zu laufen].
+ \b.
+Ich hasse [meine Aufgaben].
+Ich hasse es [schnell zu laufen].

+Third, the pronoun *es* is also used to fill the first sentence position in front of the finite verb ('Vorfeld' in German grammatical terminology), because there is a strong regularity in German that this position can not be left empty (except in imperatives and yes/no questions).
+Word order is rather flexible in German, and it is often possible to have no lexical content in the Vorfeld.
+In such cases, the pronoun *es* can be used to fill the Vorfeld, as shown in \Next[b].
+This is known as a \textsc{position-simulating} *es* [@czicza2014: 115].

+\ex.
+Ein Mädchen weint.
+Es weint ein Mädchen.

+Finally, there are also constructions that obligatorily include the pronoun *es* in the sentence as part of the valency of the utterance.
+The main reason for such an *es* is that there is a strong regularity in German that a nominative subject has to be present in each sentence (with very few exceptions, see below).
+Note that 'subject' is defined here for German as the noun phrase that shows agreement with the finite verb.
+When there is no subject available, then the pronoun *es* is used to fill this gap.
+In such constructions, as exemplified in \Next[a,b], the pronoun *es* can occur in the Vorfeld \Next[a], seemingly parallel to the position-simulating usage \Last[b] above.
+However, When another constituent is placed in the Vorfeld, this obligatory *es* cannot be removed, but has to occur elsewhere in the sentence, typically immediately after the finite verb \Next[b].
+This is known as a \textsc{valency-simulating} *es* [@czicza2014: 115].

+\ex.
+ \a.
+Es stinkt hier sehr.
+ \b.
+Hier stinkt es sehr.

+In a very limited set of constructions, a valency-simulating *es* is left out, resulting in sentences without a nominative subject \Next.
+Most of these cases are historical idiosyncrasies, except for the impersonal passive \Next[d], see [@sec:participles-werden-impersonal-passive].

+\ex.
+ \a.
+Heute ist mir kalt.
+ \b.
+Dem Arzt graut vor Blut.
+ \c.
+Mir liegt viel an deiner Anwesenheit.
+ \d.
+Jetzt wird geschlafen!

+There are also a few rare cases in which there is a valency-simulating *es* in what appear to be an accusative case \Next.

+\ex.
+ \a.
+Ich habe es auf ihn abgesehen. (see [@sec:prepositions-nominative-es-preposition])
+ \b.
+Wir haben es gut. (see [@sec:adverbials-accusative-es])

+### Lexical roles

+roles, not arguments, are lexeme specific.
+Basically: when a role can be expressed as an argument in any clause alternant, then it is is a lexical role.
+Note that lexical roles are language specific!

+Of crucial importance for the description of diathesis is the proper identification of lexically governed constituents, i.e. the arguments of a clausal predicate ('verb').
+Intuitively, the arguments of a predicate are those roles/participants that are inherently part of the meaning of the lexeme.
+For example, a verb like 'to accuse' implies the presence of an accuser, an accussee and an accusation.
+However, a purely introspective semantic determination of such lexical roles is fraught with unverifiable intuitive decisions.
+A widespread idea is that for a constituent to be an inherent argument, the constituent in question should be invoked specifically by the lexical predicate and not have an adjunct status available to every predicate throughout the language.
+Yet, this intuition of a difference between arguments and adjuncts has to be operationalised in more detail.
+As an operationalisation, I propose to determine the arguments of a predicate based on a series of form-based structural arguments, to be detailed below.
+Note that these arguments are specifically tailored to the German language structure and cannot integrally be translated to other languages.

+filler, filled container, filling substance

+NAP Ich fülle den Topf (mit Reis).
+NPA Ich fülle den Reis in den Topf.
+DAN Der Reis füllt (mir) den Magen.
+-PN Der Blumentopf füllt sich (mit Wurzeln).

-#### Domain of application {.unnumbered}
+### Domain of application

 ## Classifying diatheses